FlipsideCrypto/fsc-evm/models/doc_descriptions/core/transactions.md

 {% docs evm_tx_origin_sig %}

-The function signature of the contract call.
+The function signature of the call that triggered this transaction.

 {% enddocs %}